HectorRDB/dbgwas/README.md

 in our case unitigs) or at the lineage level, i.e. groups of SNPs/kmers/unitigs represented by a principal component of the full design matrix.
 The latter option needs more memory as it requires a PCA step.
-By default, DBGWAS skips lineage effect estimation to save memory.
-If you would like to activate lineage effect estimation, change do.lineage to TRUE in bin/DBGWAS.R.
+If a newick tree file is provided to DBGWAS (with parameter ```-newick```) then the lineage effect analysis is computed.
+Otherwise, it is skipped.

 ## Memory and CPU requirements